PhilippeR26/Airdrop-for-Starknet/airdrop-tuto.md

 A server is necessary to store this tree.
 A smart-contract is also necessary to store the root of the tree.
 2. Create the DAPP
-The DAPP is mostly in the frontend, but some coding is also necessary in the server.
+The DAPP is mostly in the frontend, but some code is also necessary in the server.
 Here, the Next.js framework is chosen, because it can handle easily both the frontend and the server code.
 3. Create the necessary smart-contracts
-Some smart-contract are necessary to secure and perform the airdrop.
+Some smart-contracts are necessary to secure and perform the airdrop.
 <br></br>

 ![architecture](public/architecture-airdrop.png)